someobserver/recurgence/architects/turing/index.md

 His was a mind so recursive and pattern-seeking, it curled mathematics in on itself, and through itself, until it started thinking about itself.
 Alan saw symbols manipulating symbols, systems simulating systems, and a single machine becoming *every possible machine*.

-With one paper in 1936, he conjured the **Universal Turing Machine** — a device that could model any computational process, including itself.
+With one paper in 1936, he conjured the **Universal Turing Machine**: a device that could model any computational process, including itself.

-Turing's mathematical abstraction was existence, formalized.
+His mathematical abstraction was existence, formalized.

-From that insight flowed everything digital today: computers, software, wearables, artificial intelligence, the Internet of Things — our entire computational civilization traces its threads through Turing.
+From that insight flowed everything digital today—computers, software, wearables, artificial intelligence, the Internet of Things—our entire computational civilization traces right through Turing.

-Deeper still, he showed us exactly what computation actually *was*: the fundamental pattern beneath physical reality, biological form, and even consciousness itself.
+Deeper still, he even showed us what computation actually *was*: the fundamental pattern beneath physical reality, biological form, and even consciousness itself.

 For this, a grateful nation poisoned him.